REWILD-FIRE/rewild_fire_website/content/authors/Tomao/_index.md

 ---
 # Display name
-title: Sophia Djacenko
+title: Antonio Tomao

 # Full Name (for SEO)
-first_name: Sophia
+first_name: Antonio
-last_name: Djacenko
+last_name: Tomao

 # Is this the primary user of the site?
 superuser: false